原文地址:<https://www.digitalocean.com/community/tutorials/apache-vs-nginx-

 the underlying filesystem.
 For instance, an Alias directive can be used to map

 to an alternative location.
-Using blocks is a method of working
+Using

 with the URI itself instead of the filesystem.
 There are also regular